priyankaraguramr-cmyk/Data-analytics-assignment-1/README.md

 Data analysis
 Using excel finding the total sales  conditional formulas
 ## Description
-i worked on finding total sales,sum,count,average price,minimum and maximum ,if,sumif,count if,from the analysis values used conditional formulas
+I worked on finding total sales,sum,count,average price,minimum and maximum ,if,sumif,count if,from the analysis values used conditional formulas

 ## Getting Started
 I added new column called price range using if formula as high price or standard price left,right,mid